hashicorp/terraform-azurerm-boundary-enterprise-worker-hvd/README.md

   - >📝 Note: This module will create a MSI and Key Vault Access policy on the Key Vault specified.
 - A mechanism for shell access to Azure Linux VMs within VMSS (SSH key pair, bastion host, username/password, etc.)

 ### Compute

-One of the following mechanisms for shell access to Boundary EC2 instances:
+One of the following mechanisms for shell access to Boundary instances:

 - A mechanism for shell access to Azure Linux VMs within VMSS (SSH key pair, bastion host, username/password, etc.)

 ### Boundary

-Unless deploying a Boundary HCP Worker, a Boundary Cluster deployed using this module, [terraform-azurerm-boundary-enterprise-controller-hvd](https://registry.terraform.io/modules/hashicorp/boundary-enterprise-controller-hvd/azurerm/latest)
+Unless deploying a Boundary HCP Worker, you will require a Boundary Enterprise Cluster deployed using the [Boundary Enterprise Controller HVD on Azure VM](https://github.com/hashicorp/terraform-azurerm-boundary-enterprise-controller-hvd) module.

-## Usage
+## Usage - Boundary Enterprise

 1. Create/configure/validate the applicable [prerequisites](#prerequisites).

-2. Referencing the [examples](./examples/) directory, copy the Terraform files from your scenario of choice into an appropriate destination to create your own root Terraform configuration.
+1. Referencing the [examples](./examples/) directory, copy the Terraform files from your scenario of choice into an appropriate destination to create your own root Terraform configuration.
 Populate your own custom values in the __example terraform.tfvars__ provided within the subdirectory of your scenario of choice (example [here](./examples/main/terraform.tfvars.example)) file and remove the `.example` file extension.

     >📝 Note: The `friendly_name_prefix` variable should be unique for every agent deployment.

-4. Update the __backend.tf__ file within your newly created Terraform root configuration with your [AzureRM remote state backend](https://www.terraform.io/docs/language/settings/backends/azurerm.html) configuration values.
+1. Update the __backend.tf__ file within your newly created Terraform root configuration with your [AzureRM remote state backend](https://www.terraform.io/docs/language/settings/backends/azurerm.html) configuration values.

-5. Run `terraform init` and `terraform apply` against your newly created Terraform root configuration.
+1. Run `terraform init` and `terraform apply` against your newly created Terraform root configuration.

-6. After the `terraform apply` finishes successfully, you can monitor the install progress by connecting to the VM in your Boundary worker Virtual Machine Scaleset (VMSS) via SSH and observing the cloud-init logs:
+1. After the `terraform apply` finishes successfully, you can monitor the install progress by connecting to the VM in your Boundary worker Virtual Machine Scaleset (VMSS) via SSH and observing the cloud-init logs:

    ```sh
    tail -f /var/log/boundary-cloud-init.log